rpd123/chess-robot/README.md

 # chess-robot
-3D printed chess robot, Python code for Raspberry Pi or Windows PC
+3D printed chess robot, Python code for Raspberry Pi or Windows PC.
+New users should use version 2.

 Install Stockfish engine, Python 3, python-pip